 Usually, to end your membership in your plan, you simply enroll in another Medicare plan during one of the enrollment periods (see Section 2 in this chapter for information about the enrollment periods).
-However, if you want to switch from your plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from your plan.
+However, if you want to switch from your plan to Original Medicare without a Medicare prescription drug plan, you must contact your plan's Member Services and ask to be disenrolled from your plan.
 There are two ways you can ask to be disenrolled: